Chart Color Schemes

 AreaSearch assessment of residential development activity positions Mount Barker Surrounds among the top 25% of areas assessed nationwide

-Mount Barker Surrounds has averaged approximately 48 new dwelling approvals per year over the past five financial years, totalling 240 homes.
-As of FY-26, 15 approvals have been recorded.
-On average, each dwelling has accommodated around 2.7 new residents annually between FY-21 and FY-25, indicating strong demand for housing in the area.
-The average construction cost value of these dwellings is $254,000.
+Mount Barker Surrounds averaged approximately 48 new dwelling approvals per year over the past five financial years, totalling 240 homes.
+As of FY-26, 19 approvals have been recorded.
+Each dwelling has attracted an average of 2.7 new residents annually between FY-21 and FY-25, indicating strong demand.
+New homes are being built at an average expected construction cost value of $254,000.

-This financial year, there have been $4.0 million in commercial approvals, suggesting limited focus on commercial development.
-Compared to Greater Adelaide, Mount Barker Surrounds records about 66% of the building activity per person and ranks among the 76th percentile of areas assessed nationally.
-The recent building activity consists solely of detached houses, maintaining the area's low-density nature and attracting space-seeking buyers.
+In FY-26, there have been $4.0 million in commercial approvals, suggesting limited focus on commercial development.
+Compared to Greater Adelaide, Mount Barker Surrounds records around 66% of the building activity per person and ranks among the 75th percentile nationally for assessed areas.
+Recent building activity consists solely of detached houses, maintaining the area's low density nature and attracting space-seeking buyers with an average of 159 people per approval.

-With approximately 159 people per approval, Mount Barker Surrounds reflects a developing area with an expected population growth of 1,045 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current projections.
+By 2041, Mount Barker Surrounds is projected to grow by 1,005 residents.
+At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development